sequoiap/cookiecutter-controlshw/tutorial/environment_setup.md

 ## What's Anaconda?
 (And why Windows is the absolute worst.)

 Many operating systems come with Python preinstalled (MacOS and Linux do, but not Windows).
-Some operating systems are therefore easier to set up for development.
+Some operating systems are therefore easier to set up for our development.
 Still, there are many people in the world who use an operating system that doesn't come with Python (looking at you, Windows).
 Unfortunately, the default Python version that can be installed on said operating system isn't